kartikv97/Human_Obstacle_Detector/readme.md

 ## Build

-To build the project, in Eclipse, unfold boilerplate-eclipse project in Project Explorer, unfold Build Targets, double click on "all" to build all projects.
+To build the project, in Eclipse, unfold HumanObstacleDetector project in Project Explorer, unfold Build Targets, double click on "all" to build all projects.

 ## Run